 This recipe is forgiving.
 You can make this with or without the nuts and raisins.
 We like using both granulated and brown sugar in this, but using one or the other is an option

 **The creamy frosting recipe shared below is a soft frosting and is not ideal for frosting the entire cake.
 It is more the consistency of stabilized whipped cream, rather than traditional cream cheese frosting.
+For a more traditional cream cheese frosting, see the notes section.

 2 cups (250 grams) all-purpose flour